 Here are a few tips and tricks to help you keep your baby safely on their back.

-1. Let Them Reach A Deep Sleep
+1. Let Them Reach a Deep Sleep

 If your baby wakes up when you are laying them down, they’re more likely to roll over into a position they find comfortable.
-Instead, cuddle your baby for 20 or so minutes until they fall into a deep sleep.
+Instead, cuddle your baby for about 20 minutes until they fall into a deep sleep.
 The less likely they are to wake up, the less likely they are to change positions.

 2. Swaddle Them